prefix-dev/shell/README.md

 # shell - cross-platform bash compatible shell

+This shell looks and feels like bash, but works **natively on Windows** (and macOS / Linux)!
+No emulation needed.

 The idea of the `shell` project is to build a cross-platform shell that looks and feels similar to bash (while not claiming to be 100% bash compatible).
 The project is written in Rust.